-- Out of 80 graduates, 41 have been found to be employed.
-This shows more than 50 % of the graduates are engaged in work. - Among 8 EDJ graduate pass out population, only 7 have been seen employed which shows almost 100% employment opportunity. - Among 8 EDJ graduate, 7 are form Education and Humanities faculties.
-This shows that are more interested in Education and Humanities faculties rather than management faculty. - Similarly, among 4 Dalit graduate, 3 are from B.Ed and a single is from BA faculty. - Among 4 Dalit graduate students only one is engaged in work, which is only 25% job employability. - The number of employed and unemployed graduates at the bachelor level is almost same in the entire three faculties, for example out of 36 B.Ed graduates, 18 are employed.
-Similarly, in BA out of 10 graduates, 5 are employed and in BBS out of 13 graduates, 6 are employed.
-This shows nearly 50 % of the bachelor degree graduates are engaged in work. - Similarly, the picture at the M.Ed and MA show that out of 18 graduates 9 are employed but interestingly, out of 3 MBS graduates all of them are engaged in work, which show MBS graduates have 100% job employability. - Unemployment rate is high because our entire graduates are girls and the society being conservative, intentional or by force they enter into married life.
+- Out of 75 graduates, 29 have been found to be employed.
+These shows more than one third of the graduates are engaged in work. - Among 4 EDJ graduate pass out population, only 2 have been seen employed which shows 50% employment opportunity. - Among 4 EDJ graduate, 3 are form Education faculty.
+This shows they are more interested in Education faculty rather than management faculty. - Out of 75 graduates, none of the graduates is Dalit, this shows that they are not interested in getting higher education. - The number of employed graduates is only one -fourth of total graduates at the bachelor, for example out of 15 B.Ed graduates, 3 are employed and in BBS out of 28 graduates, 6 are employed, whereas only one graduate of BA who is engaged in work.
+This shows only one-fourth of the bachelor degree graduates are engaged in work. - However, the picture at the Master level show that out of 31 graduates 19 are employed, out of 7 MBS graduates 5 are engaged in work and in M.Ed out of 23 graduates, 13 are employed whereas only one graduate of MA who is engaged in work.
+This shows nearly two-third of the master degree graduates are engaged in work. - Unemployment rate is high because our entire graduates are girls and the society being conservative, intentional or by force they enter into married life.
 Hence they remain busy in their household work after their marriage and do not go to the market to seek job opportunities.

-- Among job holders (41 out of 80), 16 graduates work for private sector which includes industries, business house, public service oriented office, bank, private school and Montessori etc. - Additionally, 12 graduates are employed by the government sector. - Similarly, 7 are employed in the public sector like public organization and public college. - Interestingly, 2 graduates are employed for NGOs/INGOs. - At last the remaining 4 are self employed as 3 of them are teaching tuition classes one has her own cosmetic shop. - However, out of 39 unemployed, nearly half got married and remained busy in household chores; nearly one -third of them are pursuing further study and exactly 18% of them preparing for different sorts of jobs.
+- Among job holders (29 out of 75), 14 graduates work for private sector which includes industries, business house, public service oriented office, bank, private school and Montessori etc. - Interestingly, same numbers of graduates (i.e. 4) are employed in the each of the sector.
+For instant; government sector, public sector and NGO/INGOs. - At last the remaining 3 are self employed as 2 of them are teaching tuition classes one has her own cosmetic shop. - However, out of 46 unemployed, nearly half got married and remained busy in household chores; nearly one -third of them are pursuing further study and exactly 19% of them preparing for different sorts of jobs.
 This shows that unemployment of the female graduates is more due to their responsibility towards their family.